DataDima90/ai.github.io/_posts/2020-01-01-Microservice-with-docker-and-flask.md

 **Our Workflow will look like this :**

-1) We write a simple API and make it easily extendable using Flask Blueprints \n
+1. We write a simple API and make it easily extendable using Flask Blueprints
-2) We make our Flask API production-ready using Gunicorn WSGI \n
+2. We make our Flask API production-ready using Gunicorn WSGI
-3) We set up the Flask API and Nginx inside docker \n
+3. We set up the Flask API and Nginx inside docker
-4) We assemble our Docker Containers using docker-compose \n
+4. We assemble our Docker Containers using docker-compose
-5) We test our Flask API using pytest
+5. We test our Flask API using pytest

 **We will cover the following topics and frameworks:**